-The agriculture sector in Senegal is affected by several risks and constraints listed in the studies led by the World Bank and PARM during the period 2015-2016.
-The study led by the World Bank, focused mainly on crops; has identified erratic rainfalls (and, in extreme situation, drought), plant and pest diseases as major risks.
-PARM has completed the study in two key areas: livestock and fisheries; the major risks identified are animal diseases, bush fires and illicit fisheries.
-A good assessment of risks empowers farmers, governments and their partners in making the best decisions to minimize the negative impacts of risks and take advantage of investment opportunities.
+The agriculture sector in Senegal is compounded with several risks and constraints with negative impacts on foods and livelihoods security, especially for smallholder farmers.
+The World Bank RAS 2015, which focused on crops identified erratic rainfall, drought, plant pest and diseases as major risks in Senegal.
+Whereas the PARM RAS 2016 prioritized the livestock and fisheries sub-sectors and identified animal diseases, bushfires, and illicit fisheries.
+These risk assessments empower farmers, governments and their partners in making the best decisions to minimize negative impacts of risks and take advantage of investment opportunities.

 Parm Phases Status

-PARM participated in the World Bank “Risk Assessment and Response in the agricultural sector” workshop held on the 12 March 2015 to explore synergies with the on-going ARM initiatives and present PARM in view of the setting-up mission.
+PARM participated in the World Bank “Risk Assessment and Response in the agricultural sector” workshop held on the 12 March 2015 to explore synergies with the on-going ARM initiatives.
+The Platform also presented its set-up mission in Senegal.

-A joint PARM-NEPAD first country visit in Senegal was undertaken from 13-19 April 2015 with the organization of a one-day inception workshop.
+A joint PARM-NEPAD first country visit in Senegal was undertaken on 13-19 April 2015 with the organization of a one-day inception workshop.

 The official commitment from the Government has been formally expressed by a letter addressed to PARM.

-Follow-up Mission and Validation of the Terms of Reference for the Risk Assessment Study, February 2016
+February 2016 - Follow-up Mission and Validation of the Terms of Reference (ToR) for the Risk Assessment Study (RAS)

-This follow-up mission was organized to meet with the Ministry of Agriculture and Rural Equipment (MAER), strengthen synergies with national and regional partners, and to validate the Terms of Reference of the Risk Assessment Study with the technical committee.
-A PARM country liaison officer was also selected.
+This follow-up mission was organized to meet the Ministry of Agriculture and Rural Equipment (MAER), to strengthen synergies with the national and regional partners, and to validate the ToR for the Risk Assessment Study.
+A PARM country liaison officer was also identified.

-Capacity Development Seminar and Information Systems Technical Meeting, March 2016
+March 2016 - Capacity Development Seminar and Information Systems Technical Meeting

-A capacity development was organized in partnership with NEPAD and the Ministry of Agriculture, to present the holistic approach to Agricultural Risk Management and discuss the prioritization of risks in Senegal.
-It was attended by key stakeholders from the government, research institutions and farmers‘ organizations.
+A capacity development was organized in partnership with NEPAD and the Ministry of Agriculture, to present the holistic approach to agricultural risks and ARM, and to discuss the prioritization of risks in Senegal.
+It was attended by key stakeholders from the government, research institutions, and farmers‘ organizations.

 The training contributed to :